anandmurugesan/home/index.md

 Give or Take: Experimental examination of bribery vs. extortion, with [Robert Innes](https://robinnes.weebly.com/)

 Lot in my backyard!
-Empirical study of citizen efforts in local environmental restoration
+Empirical study of citizen efforts in environmental restoration, with [T. Centofanti](https://people.ceu.edu/tiziana_centofanti)

 Impact of the US opioid crisis on children, with Dana Andersen